dunstall/go-raft-leader-election/README.md

 Implementation of Raft consensus algorithm in Go

 ## Building
-This library is build using [Bazel](https://bazel.build/).
-The main benifit of this is generating all Go files from Protocol Buffers and gRPC, and producing the library output in a single command:
+This library is build using [Bazel](https://bazel.build/) which builds all source files, mocks, tests and Protocol Buffers/gRPC:
 ```
   $ bazelisk build ...
   (or bazelisk build //pkg/raft:go_default_library)